-1. Mr. Praveen Ostwal (DIN 00412207) retires by rotation at the forthcoming Annual General Meeting and is eligible for reappointment.
+2. Mr. Praveen Ostwal (DIN: 00412207) retires by rotation at the forthcoming Annual General Meeting and is eligible for reappointment.

-Mr. Praveen Ostwal aged 41 years, presently Director of Company.
-Sh.
-Praveen Ostwal is Chartered Accounts from Institute of Chartered Accounts of India, and having experience in Fertilizer Industries.
+Mr. Praveen Ostwal aged 42 years, presently Director of Company.
+Mr. Praveen Ostwal is Chartered Accounts from Institute of Chartered Accounts of India, and having experience in Fertilizer Industries.

-He is young and dynamic person, having 19 years' experience in the fertilizer, mineral beneficiation & chemicals sector.
-He is managing Director of Krishna Phoschem Ltd and actively engaged in managing the company since takeover.
+He is young and dynamic person and vast experience in the field of fertilizer, mineral beneficiation & chemicals sector.
+He is managing Director of Krishna Phoschem Limited and actively engaged in managing the company since takeover.
 His foray is production, technical supervision and bringing innovation in the Group.

-Sh.
-Praveen Ostwal took over as Managing Director of Krishana Phoschem Limited in the year 31.03.2008 and since then has led the organization successfully with clear strategic vision, focus on customers and inclusive execution of customer centric value in the market.
-Sh.
-Praveen Ostwal also possesses varied experience in the Commercial, Marketing and Project field.
+Mr. Praveen Ostwal took over as Managing Director of Krishana Phoschem Limited in the year 31.03.2008 and since then has led the organization successfully with clear strategic vision, focus on customers and inclusive execution of customer centric value in the market.
+Mr. Praveen Ostwal also possesses varied experience in the Commercial, Marketing and Project field.

-Mr. Praveen Ostwal, holds 678500 shares of the Company.
+Mr. Praveen Ostwal, holds 686921 shares of the Company.